OSU-Nowlab/Flover/README.md

 ```

 ### Visualization of in-flight requests
 We currently provide a visualization terminal output.
+The following shows the inference progress of 32 requests, each with a random generation length, and the interval between requests is 500 ms.
 ![Example Image](images/inference_visuliazationpng.png)

 ## Updates Nov.7, 23